 My child’s school is investigating.
 What happens next?

-The results of the investigation must be reported to the Board of Education (Board) no later than the date of the next Board meeting following the completion of the investigation.
-Information on action taken or recommended by the superintendent must also be reported to the Board.
-At the next Board meeting, the Board must issue a written decision, agreeing with, rejecting, or changing the superintendent’s decision.
+The results of the investigation and any action to be taken must be reported to the Board of Education (Board) no later than the date of the next Board meeting following the completion of the investigation.
+At the next board meeting, the school board is required to make a written decision accepting, changing, or modifying the superintendent’s decision.

 How will I know the results of the investigation?

-Parents or guardians of students who are involved in the incident are entitled to receive information about the investigation.
-The information should be provided in writing within five school days of when the investigation is reported to the Board and should include:
+The school must give parents or guardians of any involved students information about the investigation.
+The information should be provided in writing within five school days from when the investigation is reported to the Board and should include:

 What can I do if I do not agree with the Board of Education’s decision?

-A parent may appeal the Board’s decision to the Commissioner of Education no later than 90 days after the Board issues its decision.
+If you disagree, you may appeal the Board’s decision to the Commissioner of Education no later than 90 days from the Board’s decision.
 For more information on how to file an appeal to the Commissioner of Education, see Frequently Asked Questions: Controversies and Disputes.

 Schools may also be held liable under the New Jersey Law Against Discrimination if they knew or should have known about the bullying but failed to take reasonable action to address it.
 Complaints can be made to the New Jersey Division on Civil Rights (DCR) within 180 days of the occurrence of a bullying incident.
 See How to File a Complaint (from the New Jersey Division on Civil Rights) for more information.
 A complaint can also be filed in New Jersey Superior Court within two years of the occurrence.

-If you have any questions about the information in this article or think that your rights or your child’s rights have been violated, contact LSNJLAWSM, Legal Services of New Jersey’s statewide, toll-free legal hotline, at 1-888-LSNJ-LAW (1-888- 576-5529).
-You may also apply for help online.
-If you are not eligible for assistance from Legal Services, the hotline will refer you to other possible resources.
+If you have any questions about the information in this article or think that your rights or your child’s rights have been violated, contact LSNJLAWSM, Legal Services of New Jersey’s statewide, toll-free legal Hotline online or by phone at 1-888-LSNJ-LAW (1-888- 576-5529).
+If you are not eligible for assistance from Legal Services, the Hotline will refer you to other possible resources.